-If you’re anything like me, the planning and building process is half the fun of any project, so find yourself a pen and some paper and start planning!
+If you’re anything like me, the planning and building process is half the fun of any project, so find a pen and some paper and start planning!

 This first one is a no-brainer.
 No setup would be complete without a good auger mount.